awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

 For more information, see the [Amazon Elasticsearch Service Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in Elasticsearch, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Encryption of Data at Rest for Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html) in the *Amazon Elasticsearch Service Developer Guide*\.

 ------